FEAS Co-op & Internship Program

 - The employer shortlists you and offers you the position.
 The employer may contact you directly with their offer or ask the co-op office to forward the offer to you.

 The fee for the Chemical Engineering Co-op program is $3,500.00.
 This fee is in addition to tuition and incidental fees, and relates to costs associated with the administration of the program.
 It is calculated in accordance with the Ontario Ministry of Training, Colleges and Universities, and Toronto Metropolitan University policies.
 The fees are paid in 10 installments of $350 each fall and winter term.

 The co-op office offers a range of career readiness support, including help with cover letters, resumes, and interviews.
 Co-op coordinators, who are dedicated to chemical engineering students, help with job search techniques and advice throughout the hiring process and during work terms.
-You will be introduced to the co-op staff during a co-op orientation day, which will be held during the second semester of your first year in the program.
+You will be introduced to the co-op staff during a co-op orientation day, which will be held during the first semester of your first year in the program.